Darkeyessss/Darkeyessss.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!😊 I'm Kairan Dou, a junior undergraduate student majoring in Computer Science at Nankai University, currently participating in the Berkeley Global Access program at the University of California, Berkeley.
-I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab under the guidance of [Prof. Xiang Li](https://implus.github.io/).
-Additionally, I completed an internship focusing on agent-related projects at Chinasoft International Co., Ltd., where I was honored with the Individual Excellence Award.
+Since February 2025, I have been a Research Assistant at The University of Texas at Austin, working under the guidance of [Prof. Philipp Krähenbühl](https://www.philkr.net/) focusing on multimodal learning.
+Previously, I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab under the guidance of [Prof. Xiang Li](https://implus.github.io/).

 My current research interests lie in:
 - **Fine-tuning LLM**